stancheff/pykdump/Doc/developerdoc/c-api.rst

 =======================================

-.. highlightlang:: c
+.. highlight:: c

 This module implements Python bindings to ``crash`` and ``GDB`` internal commanda and structures

-.. c:function:: cmd_epython()
+.. c:function:: void cmd_epython(void)

    Run ``epython`` command as specified on ``crash`` command-line